aca-labs/hyperloop/active-model/README.md

 #### Validations

-ActiveModel::Validators is a mix-in that you include in your class:
+ActiveModel::Validators is a mix-in that you include in your class.
+Similar to those supported by Rails: http://guides.rubyonrails.org/active_record_validations.html

 ```crystal
 require "active-model"